 Well, it’s true.
 Routines are powerful and as boring as they may sound at first glance, I’ll show you some little known truths about routines that will have you living a “routine life” before you know it.

 The definition of insanity

 You’ve undoubtedly heard of the “real definition of insanity.”
 Doing the same thing over and over again and expecting different results.

-But last year in this post, I offered a different, and I believe more accurate, definition:
+But last year, I offered a different, and I believe more accurate, definition:

 A great idea without execution is the definition of insanity.

 I then encouraged you to stop reading what I write, nodding your head in agreement, and then going on with your life exactly as it is now.

 Don’t be insane like that.
 Be insane like Sugar Ray Leonard.

 When you read something here or elsewhere, digest it, think about it, and apply it.
 Apply it within 72 hours.

 I’d heard for years about the power of journaling.
 I’d read all of the research on the subject.
 I even knew about the research from Martin Seligman that says that just journaling about three things for which you are thankful each morning can increase your happiness and productivity by 31%.